MicrosoftDocs/quantum-docs-pr.tr-TR/articles/tutorials/qubit-level.md

 dotnet run
 ```

-Yürütmeden sonra, `Message` `DumpMachine` aşağıda ve aşağıdaki çıktıları konsolunuza görmeniz gerekir.
+Tamamlandıktan sonra, `Message` `DumpMachine` aşağıda ve aşağıdaki çıktıları konsolunuza görmeniz gerekir.

 #### <a name="python"></a>[Python](#tab/tabid-python)